“One Hundred Sight Words”, Literacy Early Primary School

 Fast-Track Your Child With The One Hundred Sight Words

 My analysis of The First 100 Sight Words reveals that 20% have irregular spelling.
 The rest of them follow any one of 22 spelling rules in English.
-A child is then half-way to knowing these rules and being able to apply them to other letter combinations when he or she knows them.
+A child is then half-way to knowing these rules and being able to apply them to other letter combinations when he or she knows the Sight Words.

 Same Spelling Pattern For Several Words Equals A Spelling Rule